 Bohl, W. H., S. B. Johnson, eds.
 Commercial Potato Production in North America.
 Orono, Me.: Potato Association of America, 2010.

 Christ, B. J. Potato Diseases in Pennsylvania.
 University Park: The Pennsylvania State University, 1998.

 Dunn, J. W., J. K. Harper, and L. F. Kime.
-Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers.
-University Park: The Pennsylvania State University, 2009.
+Fruit and Vegetable Marketing for Smallscale and Part-time Growers.
+University Park: Penn State Extension, 2009.

-Lamont, W. J., A. R. Jarrett, G. L. Greaser, and J. K. Harper.
-Agricultural Alternatives: Irrigation for Fruit and Vegetable Production.
-University Park: The Pennsylvania State University, 2001.
+Lamont, W. J., A. R. Jarrett, L. F. Kime, and J. K. Harper.
+Irrigation for Fruit and Vegetable Production.
+University Park: Penn State Extension, 2012.

-Lamont, W. J., M. D. Orzolek, J. K. Harper, A. R. Jarrett, and G. L. Greaser.
-Agricultural Alternatives: Drip Irrigation for Vegetable Production.
-University Park: The Pennsylvania State University, 2002.
+Lamont, W. J., M. D. Orzolek, J. K. Harper, L. F. Kime, and A. R. Jarrett.
+Drip Irrigation for Vegetable Production.
+University Park: Penn State Extension, 2012.

 Maynard, D. N., and G. J. Hochmuth.
 Knott's Handbook for Vegetable Growers.
 5th ed.
 New York: John Wiley and Sons, 2006.

-Orzolek, M. D., P. A. Ferretti, W. J. Lamont, T. Elkner, K. Demchak, E. Sanchez, J. M. Halbrendt, S. J. Fleischer, L. LaBorde, K. Hoffman, and G. San Julian.
-2008 Pennsylvania Commercial Vegetable Production Recommendations.
-University Park: The Pennsylvania State University, 2008.
+Orzolek, M. D., W. J. Lamont, T. Elkner, K. Demchak, E. Sanchez, J. M. Halbrendt, S. J. Fleischer, L. LaBorde, K. Hoffman, and G. San Julian.
+2013 Pennsylvania Commercial Vegetable Production Recommendations.
+University Park: The Pennsylvania State University, 2013.

 3107 North Front Street